alicehe2003/github_extension/README.md

 `background.js` logs a message when the extension is installed.
 Can be used (later) to handle any API calls.

+Used `https://www.datamuse.com/api/` to search for synonyms.
+Issues with titles that are similar to given title are also displayed.

 # Future considerations

 - Use more complex language model to determine if two titles are similar.